clemence007/Rlearning/README.md

 # Rlearning
-R language learning notes

-Hello, I'm a chinese student of collage and want to learn biostatistic for my graduate program.

-So I'm recording my notes of basic arguments and package.

-If you also love biostatistics or find any questions about my notes or even love chinese culture, you can email me or just write something in Issue.
+Hello visitors, this is Chaoqun's learning notes of programming language R.

+I document my notes of arguments and package of R in dorder to review them quickly.
+So if your are also learning R, we can help each other and make progresses together.

-Every mistake you point out is a treature for me!
+Also, if you find any questions or mistakes in my notes, please write something in Issue or email me.
+Whatever you point out must be a treature for me!

-And this is my website : http://www.xcqblog.com
+Maybe you find I'm Chinese from my name, so if you are curious about chinese culture or anything anout China, why not contact  me?
+I love introducing my country to people worldwide and communicating with others~ I sometimes update my reading blogs in manderin, and this is my website : http://www.xcqblog.com